renec-chain/renec/docs/src/staking.md

 secure, robust and performant.

-## How do I stake my SOL tokens?
+## How do I stake my RENEC tokens?

-You can stake SOL by moving your tokens into a wallet that supports staking.
+You can stake RENEC by moving your tokens into a wallet that supports staking.
 The wallet provides steps to create a stake account and do the delegation.